-Analytical Skills: Lawyers deal with a great amount of information in all of their cases.
-There are all the many facets of the law to consider and all the individual details of each case.
+Lawyers deal with a great amount of information in all of their cases.
+There are many facets of the law to consider and all the individual details of each case.
 Because of this, lawyers need to be able to analyze large amounts of information in order to effectively argue their case and find solutions to complex legal problems.

-Public Speaking: Another big part of a lawyers job is public speaking.
+Another big part of a lawyer's job is public speaking.
 Lawyers address judges, juries, the court, and conference rooms full of individuals involved in the case.
 They have to be comfortable and prepared public speakers in order to communicate to both small and large groups of people.

-According to Bureau of Labor Statistics (BLS) lawyers make a median annual wage of $120,910 per year and a median hourly wage of $58.13 per hour.
+According to the Bureau of Labor Statistics (BLS), lawyers make a median annual wage of $120,910 per year and a median hourly wage of $58.13 per hour.
 This is over twice as much as the average full-time American worker.